-We found that two populations (D-Rouviere and E-Muro) display a declining linear temporal trend in adult survival across 26 and 19 years of study respectively.
+We found that two populations (D-Rouviere and E-Muro) display a declining linear temporal trend in adult survival across 26 and 19 years respectively.
 Our analysis on small and large-scale climate variation suggests that this decline is not habitat-specific, and is not linked to direct (temperature, rainfall) meteorological causes, even though a significant warming has been reported in our study areas over the last three decades (Warming of 0.61-0.66 °C per decade in spring across the different populations, Bonamour et al., 2019).
-It might however be caused by more indirect effects that were difficult to capture statistically, such as an influence of food availability (warming spring temperatures may cause a phenological mismatch between the blue tits and their prey, Visser & Gienapp, 2019, Visser et al., 1998), or of earlier blue tit phenology.
+It might however be caused by indirect effects that are difficult to capture statistically, such as an influence of food availability (warming spring temperatures may cause a phenological mismatch between the blue tits and their prey, Visser & Gienapp, 2019, Visser et al., 1998), or of earlier blue tit phenology.
 In E-Pirio, springs with early blue tit breeding are followed by a year of low adult survival (Bastianelli et al., submitted work) hence it would be interesting to extend the meteorological analysis to conditions in spring at year t-1 influencing survival between year t and t+1.
 Overall, the present study does not provide evidence that the recent rapid climate change influences blue tit adult survival.

 Although local and regional climate conditions were not identified as drivers in the temporal fluctuations in survival, an interesting result was that survival probabilities covaried across time in the 4 study populations (Model 1 in Table 1), consistently with Grosbois et al. (2006), even though temporal variability was of higher magnitude in the mainland population of D-Rouviere (Figure 2 and Table 3).
 The estimation of the inter-annual variance in survival depends on both sampling and process variances, which magnitudes are influenced by several parameters (e.g., sample size and proximity of mean survival to the 0 and 1 bounds).
 It is therefore complicated to formally compare the inter-annual variances obtained here with those from previous work.
 Nevertheless, year-to-year variation in survival of the order of 20-30% as observed here (Figure 2), is consistent with other studies in small passerines (see e.g. Siriwardena et al., 1999, Hõrak & Lebreton, 1998, Perdeck et al., 2000).

-In conclusion, we have here provided estimations for survival probability of adult blue tits across four different populations, in two different habitats, thanks to four long-term monitoring projects.
+In conclusion, we have provided here estimations for survival probability of adult blue tits across four different populations, in two different habitats, thanks to four long-term monitoring projects.
 Parental survival from one spring to the next varied substantially across years, in a synchronous way across populations.
 Despite this synchrony, we found no evidence that climate is an important driver in this variation of adult survival, calling for further investigations in other mortality causes fluctuating in time, in particular resource abundance, predation and parasitism.
 We hope that this comparison across four populations that are relatively close (south of France) will inspire further comparisons at a larger scale (across the species distribution), including perhaps datasets where more biotic and abiotic environmental features have been monitored over time.

 Acknowledgements.
 We are immensely grateful to all the field assistants, students, postdocs, technicians and researchers that have contributed to the long term monitoring of blue tits in Corsica and on the mainland.
 Special thanks to the long-term involvement of Jacques Blondel, Marcel Lambrechts, Philippe Perret, Arnaud Grégoire, Céline Teplitsky and Annick Lucas.
 We thank the PLT and SIE platform in CEFE for their help with fieldwork and data management.
 We thank Clotilde Biard, Aurélie Cohas, Pierre-Yves Henry, Nathalie Machon, Roger Pradel and Céline Teplitsky for useful discussions at several stages of the analyses.
 Long term funding support was received by the OSU-OREME.